Vida Homeloans Conveyancing Panel Information

 When a solicitor is acting for both Vida Homeloans and borrower there is potential for conflicts to arise.
 You owe duties to both clients.
 All information received by you from your client is confidential and cannot be disclosed without the client’s consent.
 In the situation you find yourself in if the purchaser will not consent to the information being passed on to the lender the solicitor must cease to act for the Vida Homeloans and it may well be prudent you to cease to act for the purchaser as well.
 You can not tell the Vida Homeloans the reason for termination of the retainer over and above the fact that a conflict has arisen.
 The fact that you can no longer act should alert even the most somnambulistic of lenders that something is wrong with the borrower and/or purchase.
 The fact that you have disinstructed yourself should not affect your Vida Homeloans conveyancing panel status.

-Prime Professional’s PII renewal form asks if my practice had been removed off any mortgage panels in the last year.
-I recently found out that the firm is no longer on the Vida Homeloans conveyancing panel?
-Will that impact my PII premium?
+Prime Professional’s PI Insurance renewal form asks if my practice had been removed off any bank panels in the last year.
+I just became aware that the practice is no longer on the Vida Homeloans solicitor panel?
+Is this likely to impact my PII premium?

 The best placed professionals to answer this question are your insurance brokers.
 The chances are that on the basis that you have not been removed for fraud or negligence reasons that there will be little or no impact.
 The main reason why a firm would be removed off of a lender panel is due to low volume of conveyancing cases although there may be a number of criteria for Vida Homeloans solicitor panel membership.
 Please remember that it is always important that you complete your insurance forms accurately.

-Our practice is on the Vida Homeloans conveyancing panel and all set to complete a remortgage within the next week.
-My file does not contain a Mortgage Deed for the client to sign.
+My firm is listed on the Vida Homeloans conveyancing panel and all set to complete a remortgage within the next few weeks.
+I dont have a Mortgage Deed for the client to execute.
 Who do I contact at Vida Homeloans to get a duplicate Deed?

 You should contact Vida Homeloans to obtain standard documents.
-The CML Handbook contains an express question for lenders to cite who to contact to obtain standard documents.
+The The Council of Mortgage Lenders Handbook has an explicit section for banks to cite who to contact to obtain standard documents.
 Vida Homeloans in their Part 2’s state:

-It helps to quote the firm’s Vida Homeloans solicitors panel number.
+Please remember to disclose the firm’s Vida Homeloans conveyancing panel reference.

 Find a Lawyer on the Vida Homeloans Conveyancing Panel